-5.10.02: Has the operation eliminated or adequately controlled any potential metal, glass or hard plastic contamination issues?
+1.10.2: Has the operation eliminated or adequately controlled any potential metal, glass or brittle plastic contamination issues?

 Total compliance (10 points): No metal, glass or plastic issues noted (excluding issues noted under specific questions already noted within this audit).
 This question is designed to allow the auditor to underline potential foreign material contaminants to the auditee that are not covered by other more specific questions within the audit.
-Examples include: pins in sign boards within the facility, using "snappable" blades instead of one-piece blades, noting broken and brittle plastic issues on re-useable totes and finding uncontrolled glass items like coffee pots, computer screens, clock faces, eye glasses, office window glass, hard plastic from any source, staples, etc. in production areas.
+Examples include: pins in sign boards within the facility, using "snappable" blades instead of onepiece blades, noting broken and brittle plastic issues on re-useable totes and finding uncontrolled glass items like coffee pots, computer screens, clock faces, eye glasses, office window glass, brittle plastic from any source, staples, etc. in production areas.
 Plastic coated shatterproof light bulbs are also acceptable without further protection.
 Auditors should take precaution not to bring glass items into the facility during inspections.
-If a glass item cannot be replaced immediately or glass is necessary, e.g. a high-pressure gauge, then use of a glass register might be considered, see question in 5.14.13.
+If a glass or brittle plastic item cannot be replaced immediately or glass is necessary, e.g. a high-pressure gauge, then use of a glass register might be considered, see question in 2.12.12.

-- Single/isolated instance(s) of potential foreign material contaminants observed. - Single/isolated instance(s) of glass item noted in the production/storage areas, but is not accounted for on the glass register.
+- Single/isolated instance(s) of potential foreign material contaminants observed. - Single/isolated instance(s) of glass or brittle plastic item noted in the production/storage areas, but is not accounted for on the glass register.

-- Numerous instances of potential foreign material contaminants observed. - Numerous glass items noted in the production/storage areas, but are not accounted for on the glass register. - Single instance of a broken glass item found within the facility.
+- Numerous instances of potential foreign material contaminants observed. - Numerous glass or brittle plastic items noted in the production/storage areas, but are not accounted for on the glass register.

-- Systematic failure to control potential foreign objects on site. - · More than one instance of a broken glass item found within the facility. - Any incident of direct product contamination with a foreign material like glass, metal or plastic constitutes a health hazard and is viewed as adulteration.
-Revert to Q 5.03.05.
+• Single instance of a broken glass or brittle plastic item found within the facility.

-5.10.03: Has the facility eliminated the use of wooden items or surfaces?
+- · Fundamental failure to control potential foreign objects on site. - · More than one instance of a broken glass or brittle plastic item found within the facility. - Any incident of direct product contamination with a foreign material like glass, metal or plastic constitutes a health hazard and is viewed as adulteration.
+Revert to Q 1.4.5.

+1.10.3: Has the facility eliminated the use of wooden items or surfaces?
 Total compliance (5 points) if:

-- · Walkways, storage containers, ladders, platforms, broom/mop handles, utensil handles, etc. should not have wooden parts. - Wood pallets should be acceptable as long as they are of not fragmenting, look clean and are dry.
+- Walkways, storage containers, ladders, platforms, broom/mop handles, utensil handles, etc. should not have wooden parts. - Wood pallets should be acceptable as long as they are of not fragmenting, look clean and are dry.
 Wooden pallets should never directly touch product. - Wooden bins for potatoes, onions and other items that require cooking (or some other kill step) prior to consumption or have an inedible skin should be allowed if they are not fragmenting and they are clean and in a good condition.
-Repairing of wooden bins should be recorded as part of the maintenance records; see maintenance document questions 5.14.01 to 5.14.03.
+Repairing of wooden bins should be recorded as part of the maintenance records; see maintenance document questions 2.12.1 to 2.12.3.
 Plastic storage bins are preferred. - Wooden mushroom growing trays should be allowed in mushroom operations, as long as they are clean and not fragmenting.
-Mushrooms destined for consumption should not be touching the wooden trays. - "Wet areas and high humidity areas" should not be constructed of wooden walls or ceilings. - Use of wood tables or similar food contact equipment should be scored under 5.06.03.
+Mushrooms destined for consumption should not be touching the wooden trays. - "Wet areas and high humidity areas" should not be constructed of wooden walls, floors or ceilings. - Use of wood tables or similar food contact equipment should be scored under 1.7.3.